Jobs in HR

 What would be the best way to start my career in HR Management?

 There are several routes you could take to start your career in HR management, but the most common route would be to complete a degree or diploma in HR management, and to get an internship.
-However, while HR management is mostly a graduate profession, it is also possible to get into the industry without a degree.
+While HR management is mostly a graduate profession, it is also possible to get into the industry without a degree.
 We all know that one cannot just become a manager overnight — but that does not mean that you cannot start small.

 A good way to start your HR career would be to do an introductory HR course, and then to move on to a more advanced national qualification, which will get you closer to your dream HR position.
-As a career choice, HR is highly competitive, and the more experience and/or qualifications you have behind your name, the better your chances of getting into the industry.
+As a career choice, HR is highly competitive, and the more experience and/or qualifications you have behind your name, the better your chances are of getting into the industry.

 Looking for a college where you can study towards an HR management qualification?